-9.1 Quality and Performance
+7.2.
+Quality and Performance

 Our method represents a significant departure from traditional modelling/texturing/rendering paradigms.
 As a consequence, many technical problems were encountered and solved to achieve our goal of proxy-based, texture-synthesis rendering.
 However, there are still some artifacts in terms of visual quality, and some issues with performance.
-Some of these are simply related to our implementation while others require future research; we discuss these issues in detail in what follows.
+Some of these are simply related to our implementation while others require future research.